DataBiosphere/terra-cli/CONTRIBUTING.md

 - Run integration tests against an installation built from the latest GitHub
   release:
   `./gradlew runTestsWithTag -PtestTag=integration -PtestInstallFromGitHub`
 - Run a single test by specifying the `--tests` option:
   `./gradlew runTestsWithTag -PtestTag=unit --tests Workspace.createFailsWithoutSpendAccess`

+By default tests are run against all cloud platforms supported by the configured CLI server.
+To run it against a single platform, use the corresponding platform-specific test tags
+- CloudPlatform.AWS `./gradlew runTestsWithTag -PtestTag=unitaws`
+- CloudPlatform.GCS `./gradlew runTestsWithTag -PtestTag=unitgcp`

 #### Docker and Tests